livezz/R-laguage-project/README.md

 # Interactive-Visualization-with-R
-This R language project is about Tatanic survive rate predict model.
+This R language project is about Titanic survival prediction.